System Requirements

 at the Rang Counter pop-up.
 Check out how the Toolbar buttons work.

-The Pause button does not work
+The Flinch button doesn't work

 The Flinch button on the Range Screen works only if Flinch Detection is activated even in the Camera App.